drmatoi/instahacks/README.md

 ## About this tool collection
-<font color="red>This Is an all in one hacking tool/collection for Instagram and other Social Medias like Youtube,WhatsApp & Co.
+This Is an all in one hacking tool/collection for Instagram and other Social Medias like Youtube,WhatsApp & Co.
 The complete collection layout is based on https://github.com/IncredibleHacker/insta-hack.
 This Tool also links to other GitHub Users.
-Full Credits to them :) </font>
+Full Credits to them :)
 ,
 ## Features: